Skip to main content

 For experienced cyclists on road bikes, this is paradise.
 For visitors who want to experience the Tuscan landscape on two wheels without being athletic, e-bikes have transformed the picture.
 Modern electric assist makes the Chianti hills accessible to anyone who can comfortably ride a bicycle — the motor handles the gradient while you enjoy the scenery.

 This guide covers both worlds: e-bike tours for the non-specialist, and route information for experienced cyclists who want to ride independently.
+If cycling sounds like too much effort but you still want the Chianti scenery, the Vespa tour Chianti story covers the motorised alternative.

 E-bike tours from Florence